dushyantss/ossu-computer-science/README.md

 This repository tracks my progress through the [OSSU Computer Science curriculum](https://github.com/ossu/computer-science).
 My work is tracked in private repositories, where applicable, so that no honour policies are broken.

 # Updates
 OSSU has changed the curriculum's order and courses.
-They have replaced the Linear Algebra course(which I disliked because it did not teach the concepts of linear algebra, rather all it taught was using their code generator to write fast matrix calculations) and ops-class.org course(which I liked because of how tough it was, but I can understand that it was very out of place in this program.
+They have replaced the Linear Algebra course(which I disliked because it did not teach the concepts of linear algebra, rather all it taught was using their code generator to write fast matrix calculations) and ops-class.org course(which I liked because of how tough it was, but I can understand that it was very out of place in this program).
 They have also changed the order of various courses and introduced/removed a few other.

 Thus, I am updating this file to become up to date with the latest course from OSSU.